-Researchers at the U.S. Army Research Laboratory, in collaboration with Polaris Sensor Technologies Inc., have developed a new type of thermal imaging camera that allows soldiers to see hidden objects that were previously undetectable.
+Researchers have created a new thermal imaging camera that allows soldiers to see previously undetectable hidden objects.

-“Researchers have known for about 30 years that man-made objects emit thermal radiation that is partially polarized — for example, trucks, aircraft, buildings, vehicles, etc. — and that natural objects like grass, soil, trees, and bushes tend to emit thermal radiation that exhibits very little polarization,” Gurton said.
-“We have been developing, with the help of the private sector, a special type of thermal camera that can record imagery that is based solely on the polarization state of the light rather than the intensity.”
+For about 30 years, researchers have known that man-made objects, such as trucks, aircraft, buildings, and vehicles, emit partially polarized thermal radiation.
+In contrast, natural objects, such as grass, soil, trees, and bushes, emit thermal radiation with very little polarization.
+With the assistance of the private sector, we have been developing a special type of thermal camera that can record imagery based solely on the polarization state of the light rather than the intensity.

 The most recent discovery made by the team involves the ability to detect and identify specific human subjects in complete darkness.

 Before their study, traditional thermal imaging was the only way to see humans at night.
 Unfortunately, such imagery suffers from ghosting, which causes detailed facial features for human identification to be lost.
 Fine facial details emerge when polarization information is included in the thermal image, resulting in a thermal polarimetric image, allowing facial recognition algorithms to be applied.